 It will be very helpful to know the singularities of $Z$, especially the multiplicity $\mult_xZ$.
-In \cite{Kawamata1997}, Kawamata initiated the study of subadjucntion formulae.
+In \cite{Kawamata1997}, Kawamata initiated the study of subadjucntion formulas.
 For critical varieties, now we have the following characterization on their singularities.

-\begin{thm}[\cite{Fujino2012}] Assume that $G$ is critical at $x$ with the critical variety $Z$.
+\begin{theorem}[\cite{Fujino2012}] Assume that $G$ is critical at $x$ with the critical variety $Z$.
 Then there exist an effective $\mb{Q}$-divisor $D_Z$ on $Z$ such that and the pair $(W, D_W)$ is klt at $x$.
-In particular, $Z$ has at most rational singularity at $x$. \end{thm}
+In particular, $Z$ has at most a rational singularity at $x$. \end{theorem}

 \begin{rmk} Let $Z$ be a critical variety and $x\in Z$ be a point.
 Assume that $\dim Z=2$.
-Since $p$ is rational, then $\mult_xZ=e-1$, where $e$ is the embedding dimension of $Z$ at $x$. \end{rmk}
+Since $x$ is a rational singularity, then $\mult_xZ=e-1$, where $e$ is the embedding dimension of $Z$ at $x$. \end{rmk}